oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/mem_channels/README.md

 ### Tutorial Design
 The basic function performed by the tutorial kernel is an addition of 3 vectors.
 When burst-interleaving is disabled, each buffer is assigned to a specific memory channel depending on how many channels are available.
+Due to the nature of this design and the fact that all the buffers have the same size, we expect accesses to the different memory channels to be well balanced.

 In the `CMakeLists.txt` file, the macro `NO_INTERLEAVING` is defined when the `-Xsno-interleaving` flag is passed to the `dpcpp` command.